responsible-ai-collaborative/aiid/site/docs/API.md

 The AIID API is built to facilitate interactions with the AI Incident Database.

+> **Every query and mutation requires a logged-in account.** Requests without a session are
+> refused with `API_LOGIN_REQUIRED` (HTTP 401), and accounts can be blocked from the API
+> individually.
+Requests are counted per account.
+See
+> [API Access, Usage Accounting, and Blocking](API_ACCESS.md) for the rationale, the error
+> codes, how to render the requirement in a component, and how to read usage.
+Schema
+> introspection remains open, so the Apollo Explorer still loads while logged out.

 1. **Access the Apollo Explorer**

    Navigate to `http://localhost:8000/graphql` in your web browser.
 The Apollo Explorer instance should be displayed, allowing you to introspect and run queries against the API.